Research Roundup · Updated July 2026

 Read all 52 together and one pattern keeps surfacing: capability stopped being the constraint.
 The operating model is.

-Agent task performance nearly quadrupled in a year (stat 21) — yet 95% of pilots return zero (stat 13), 40%+ of agentic projects face cancellation (stat 31), and trust in full autonomy fell by a third (stat 35).
+Agent task performance nearly quadrupled in a year (stat 21) — yet 95% of pilots return zero (stat 13), 40%+ of agentic projects face cancellation (stat 31), and only a quarter of leaders completely trust their AI systems (stat 35).
 The teams winning aren't the ones with better models.
 Everyone has the same models.

 What separates them maps cleanly to five pillars.
 They ground agents in structured, learning knowledge instead of flat documents (stats 13, 14, 18).
 They scope skills to what agents verifiably do well (stat 22).
 They connect agents to the systems where work actually happens (stats 27–30).
 They gate consequential actions with human judgment (stat 34).
 And they watch everything (stats 39–40).